Panetta's Asia visit shows balancing role U.S. hopes to play

 He pressed China to agree to a rules-based system, like one proposed by the Association of South East Asian Nations, to resolve territorial disputes in the China Sea between Japan, the Philippines, Vietnam and other countries.

 It is not clear whether China is open to U.S. suggestions on the issue.
-Analysts say Beijing is sceptical of U.S. intentions and suspicious of its expanding military ties in the region.
+Analysts say Beijing is skeptical of U.S. intentions and suspicious of its expanding military ties in the region.

 MILITARY-TO-MILITARY DIALOGUE